-The use of Global Navigation Satellite Systems (GNSS, e.g. GPS, Galileo etc.) has become an everyday tool for determining our position.
+The use of Global Navigation Satellite Systems (GNSS, e.g. GPS, Galileo etc.) has become an everyday tool for determining our position on earth and in space.
 GNSS also allow measuring the atmospheric water vapor which is the most important gas for weather prediction and greenhouse effect.
 In the TRYAT-project we create learning materials on how to apply GNSS to the sensing of atmospheric water vapor and how to make use of this technique.
-We want to empower VET learners in the fields of physics, electronics, electrical engineering, geo- and environmental engineering and ICT.
-We have developed a transnational partnership in order to promote science and innovation.
-The project includes five intellectual outputs (IO1 – IO5).
+We want to empower vocational education and training (VET) learners in the fields of physics, electronics, electrical engineering, geo- and environmental engineering and IT.
+Therefore we have developed a transnational partnership in order to promote science and innovation.

-With a transnational partnership we address a wide range of educational fields such as physics, informatics, geography, electrical engineering, chemistry, social studies.
 The selected project partners contribute and exchange particular know-how and expertise in the fields of education, research, training and curriculum development.
+A broad range of Open Educational Resources have been elaborated (Intellectual Outputs IO1 – IO5).
 For further details, see TRYAT POSTER.

 Dr. Boris Reusch

 TRYAT Winter School LTTA2, February 2020 in Berlin and Potsdam.
 Click here for presentation!

 TRYAT project meeting, October 2019 in Berlin and Potsdam.